notnullgames/mdif/README.md

 # Markdown Interactive Fiction

-This is a dialog/interactive fiction engine (for nodejs) that lets you describe conversations and games.
+This is a dialog/interactive fiction engine (for javascript) that lets you describe conversations and games.
 It uses a subset of [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to define your dialogs, and [mustache](http://mustache.github.io/mustache.5.html) to express light logic/formatting.
 It can be used in any sort of game/app that has dialog with (or without) logic.

 ## usage